Hebraic Roots and Rabbis Gone Wild

 It is important and fair to note that more than a few members of these messianic sects, including Jews lost to Christianity, have indeed made the crossover into authentic Judaism or have joined a number of burgeoning Bnai Noach groups.
 These successes have encouraged and inspired certain Torah observant rabbis and scholars, to deem the evangelical thirst for the Hebraic Roots of Christianity to be part of an end-times prophetic process.

 These observant Jews initiate and participate in scores of Hebraic Roots courses, lectures, conventions, retreats, tours and other activities aimed at attracting fundamentalist Christians who are captivated by the Holy Land and the "Jewishness of Jesus".
 It goes without saying that for some, the windfall of Gentile tourism and interest in Israel has become a source of income.
 However, we need to ask if in their well-intentioned eagerness to teach Torah to devout evangelicals, are these Observant Jewish teachers being naïve?
-Are they perhaps inadvertently fueling a growing christ centered movement intent on laying claim to Israel
+Are they perhaps inadvertently fueling a growing christ centered movement intent on laying claim to Israel?

 While many members of these christian messianic Hebraic Roots sects are characteristically "pro-Israel", combat anti-Semitism, and disavow the targeted proselytizing of Jews, they do aspire to settling in Israel and are focused on reconciling Judaism with jesus.
 That Esau's bite has at present been replaced by his kiss, should hardly be a source of comfort for anyone concerned with Jewish spiritual continuity, or for any Jew who has a good grasp of Jewish history and its philo-Semitic and anti-Semitic cycles.